 Tara Aliya Kesavan Indian, b.
 1994

 Her current body of work comprises paintings and ceramic-video sculptures.
-Her paintings draw from public and personal records from the early decades of independent India, showing women at work in laboratories, broadcast studios and offices.
-She unhooks these images from their archival context, looking past narrative to the quiet intensity of the women within them.
-Her figures’ attentive presence — expressed through touch, focus, and careful acts of looking — carries into her ceramic-video sculptures, where screens are embedded into hand-built forms.
-Part interface, part vessel, they invite a softer, more physical relationship with technology.
+Drawing from public and personal records from the early decades of independent India, her paintings show women moving between the emerging offices, labs, and broadcast studios of a young nation and the intimate routines of domestic life.
+Using these sources as scaffolding, her paintings conjure moments and gestures that drift beyond the archive, leaning into her figures’ interior worlds.
+Their attentive presence — expressed through touch, focus, and careful acts of looking — carries into her ceramic-video sculptures, where screens are embedded into hand-built forms.
+Part interface, part vessel, they invite a softer, more tactile relationship with virtual worlds.

 Tara lives and works in Goa, India.